Submissions

 Title: must not exceed 200 characters with spaces.
 Abbreviations should be avoided.
 The title must be straightforward; avoid a title that is too general, avoid a title phrased as a question.

-Authors must be listed in the following order: first full name, middle name initials (if applicable), and family name.
+Authors must be listed in the following order: first full name, middle name initials (if applicable), and full family name.

 Corresponding author: One author, designated as the corresponding author must provide an email address that will be published if the article is accepted.